shaked-sharon/devops-aws-terraform/README.md

 - **Backups** default to enabled in local records for simplicity.
 - The `SecurityGroups` column in the EC2 list displays inbound TCP ports for each instance.
 - Terraform’s `public_ip` output matches the same value shown in the EC2 listing table.
+- SSH (22) and TCP 5001 are open to 0.0.0.0/0 for grading purposes only.
+- In production, restrict these to specific CIDR ranges or a bastion host.

 ---